MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 For detailed syntax and parameter information, see [Uninstall-Module](/powershell/module/powershellget/uninstall-module).

-## Properties and property sets in the EXO V2 module
+## Properties and property sets in the Exchange Online PowerShell module

 Traditional Exchange Online cmdlets return all possible object properties in their output, including many properties that are often blank or aren't interesting in many scenarios.
 This behavior causes degraded performance (more server computation and added network load).
 You rarely (if ever) need the full complement of properties in the cmdlet output.